Contact Models in Robotics: a Comparative Analysis: Algorithmic variations of the contact problem

-\textbf{\\RaiSim contact model.} A contact model introduced in \cite{preclik2014models} and implemented in the RaiSim simulator~\cite{raisim} aims at partially correcting the drawbacks from the CCP contact model exploited in MuJoCo~\cite{todorov2012mujoco}.
+A contact model introduced in \cite{preclik2014models} and implemented in the RaiSim simulator~\cite{raisim} aims at partially correcting the drawbacks from the CCP contact model exploited in MuJoCo~\cite{todorov2012mujoco} and Drake~\cite{drake}.
 As explained earlier, the CCP formulation relaxes the Signorini condition for sliding contacts, leading to positive power from normal contact forces.
-The contact model proposed in \cite{preclik2014models} fixes this by explicitly enforcing the Signorini condition by constraining $\lambda^{(i)}$ to remain in the null normal velocity hyper-plane $ V_N^{(i)} = \{\lambda | G_N^{(i)} \lambda + g_N^{(i)} = 0 \}$.
+The contact model proposed in \cite{preclik2014models} fixes this by explicitly enforcing the Signorini condition by constraining $\lambda^{(i)}$ to remain in the null normal velocity hyper-plane $ V_N^{(i)} = \{\lambda | G_N^{(ii)} \lambda + \Tilde{g}_N^{(i)} = 0 \}$ where $\Tilde{g}^{(i)} = g^{(i)} +\sum_{j\neq i} G^{(ij)}\lambda^{(j)}$ is the i\textsuperscript{th} contact point velocity as if it were free.
+Here, we generalize the use of the subscript and the superscript introduced previously to matrices, where a second superscript (or subscript) corresponds to a slicing operation on the columns \textit{e.g.} $G^{(ij)} \in \mathbb{R}^{3\times 3}$ denotes the sub-block of $G$ whose rows are associated to the i\textsuperscript{th} contact and columns to the j\textsuperscript{th} contact.
 For a sliding contact point, the problem \eqref{eq:CCP_QCQP} becomes: